 Find Common Ground

-Identify 3-5 colours you both like.
-Agree on overall style direction (modern, traditional, etc.).
+Identify 3–5 colours you both like.
+Agree on an overall style direction.
 Share inspiration images to find overlap.

 Compromise Strategies

 When styles differ significantly, use neutral bases that accommodate both preferences.
 Agree on accent colours you both enjoy.
-Allow each person one personal display area.
-Rotate art or accessories seasonally to reflect both tastes.
+Allow each person one personal display area, and rotate art or accessories seasonally to reflect both tastes.

-Matching nightstands are not mandatory—complementary works too.
-Separate closet areas or dresser sections reduce conflict.
+Matching nightstands aren’t mandatory — complementary works too.
+Separate closet areas reduce conflict.
 Individual reading lights allow independent schedules.
 Create each person’s “side” with personal touches.

 Wedding Bedroom Decoration: Creating Romance